 The founding of the School of Physiotherapy in 1913 at the University of Otago, New Zealand.

-The original Reed College, the institution in London that was founded in 1914, was in Portland, United States, and it taught Physical Therapy.
+Reed College, founded in 1914 in Portland, United States, originally taught Physical Therapy.
+Later, it established a branch in London.

-The case of the 1916 polio outbreak, when the patients who retained paralysis were approached with passive movements, will be the focus.
-Manual muscle testing, which was used to check muscle strength and restore the function of weaker muscles, emerged.
+We will focus on the 1916 polio outbreak, when doctors helped patients with paralysis using passive movements.
+They used manual muscle testing to check muscle strength and worked to restore the function of weaker muscles.

 Leave a Comment